smitgd/docker-scripts-asuswrt-merlin/README.md

 asuswrt-merlin tree and run build-asuswrt-merlin.sh script from this project's directory.

-It is important that asuswrt-merlin project be under git control since the "clean-src" option and "all" option require that portions of the source tree are deleted and "git checkout" occurs.
-So, if these build options are used, make sure that any changes are committed at least locally and "git status" is reasonably clean before starting a build.

-No pull or other git command occurs that contact the github asuswrt-merlin repo in the build script.
-So if a pull or other git command is needed to set up the local repo, it must be done manually before running the script.
+No pull or other git command occurs that contact the asuswrt-merlin git repository in the build script.
+So if a pull or other git command is needed to set up the local tree, it must be done manually before running the script.

 One or more or all supported routers can be built with a single script execution as shown in these examples: